wardi/wardi.github.io/_pages/video_encoding.md

 Some parts of the original Bad Apple video have more detail than can be reasonably be displayed by juggling 8 CGRAM characters across a 8 x 4 video area at 11 updates per second.
-For these parts of the video we scale the video to fill 6 x 3 cells instead of the full video area to reduce the number of character cells that need juggling:
+For these parts of the video we edit the video beforehand to scale the frame to fill 6 x 3 cells instead of the full video area.
+This reduces the number of character cells that need juggling:

 ![Shrunken video](/images/shrink.jpg)

-Also there are some iconic scenes that are poorly rendered because of significant movement on screen, extremely low bitrate and a fairly basic encoding algorithm.
-For these scenes we have edited the original video to reduce motion to give our encoder a chance to display something recognizable.
+We also edit some of the iconic scenes that are poorly rendered because of significant movement on screen and extremely low bitrate.
+For these scenes we reduce the motion to give our encoder a chance to display something recognizable.

 ## Down time